Brian Schmidt Keynote Speaker and Nobel Prize-winning astrophysicist

 Brian Schmidt

 Brian Schmidt is one of the few people alive who has fundamentally changed our understanding of the universe.
-Co-discoverer of dark energy and 2011 Nobel Laureate in Physics, he bridges the worlds of frontier science and real-world leadership.
+Co-discoverer of dark energy and 2011 Nobel Laureate in Physics, he bridges frontier science and real-world leadership, drawing on years as ANU vice-chancellor and now vice chair of the Giant Magellan Telescope board.
 Audiences gain rare perspective on uncertainty, discovery, and the evidence-based thinking that shapes the future.

 Want to book Brian Schmidt as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h: